Body Mass Index has become quite the buzz word.

 Body fat can be measured in a number of ways.
 The traditional method, to coin a phrase, is to “pinch an inch” .
 If you are able to pinch flesh around your midriff or body then there is a higher body fat percentage evident.
 Medical professionals and Personal Trainers will use body fat callipers as a more accurate measurement.

 Digital Body Composition Measurement

-On the market now are more in depth scales that allow the measure of fat, muscle, visceral fat and hydration which all play a part in the end number on the scales.
+On the market now are more in-depth scales that allow the measurement of fat, muscle, visceral fat and hydration which all play a part in the end number on the scales.
 Brands such as Tanita are a great place to start and many gyms will have these machines available for use.
-If you don’t have access to a gym , most Boots Chemists and other chemist brands will have an electric body scale which measures body composition.
+If you don’t have access to a gym, most Boots Chemists and other chemist brands will have an electric body scale which measures body composition.

 Inch loss will take into account the changes in lean muscle mass within your body, your clothes are getting small and you are too.
 Extra notches in the belt or having to drop a jean size are one of the many non-scale victories people are looking into, rather than measuring on BMI alone.